 Facebook videos have taken over the digital marketing landscape in recent years, with nearly every marketer investing and using video content to grow their business.

 Startups companies, B2C, and B2B marketers, etc, are using video marketing in their digital marketing strategies and they are going viral with their video content marketing campaigns.
 However, inasmuch as some marketers are able to make videos go viral on Facebook, many others are struggling to create viral Facebook videos.
+Why not check out a viral video like this Jimmy John Shark video here and know the reason how it went viral?

 The truth is that you’re one of those marketers who is struggling to create viral Facebook videos.
 In that case, this article is for you.